sathyendrav/windows11-update-powershell-scripts/README.md

 > 💡 **Tip:** Run these scripts in an elevated PowerShell session (`Run as Administrator`) to avoid permission issues.

+> ⚠️ **IMPORTANT:** Review all scripts before running them.
+Understand what they do and ensure they meet your security and operational requirements.

+---

+## ⚠️ Disclaimer

+**USE AT YOUR OWN RISK**

+These scripts are provided "AS IS" without warranty of any kind, express or implied.
+The author(s) and contributors:

+- ❌ Make **NO WARRANTIES** regarding functionality, reliability, or suitability
+- ❌ Accept **NO LIABILITY** for any damages, data loss, system issues, or other problems
+- ❌ Are **NOT RESPONSIBLE** for misuse, misconfiguration, or unintended consequences
+- ❌ Provide **NO SUPPORT GUARANTEES** or service level agreements

+### 🛡️ Security & Safety

+- **Test First:** Always test scripts in a non-production environment before deploying
+- **Backup Data:** Create system backups before running automated updates
+- **Review Code:** Inspect the script contents to ensure they align with your security policies
+- **User Responsibility:** You are solely responsible for any consequences of running these scripts
+- **System Changes:** These scripts modify your system by installing/updating software

+### 📋 Recommended Practices

+1. **Read the scripts** - Understand what they do before executing
+2. **Test in safe environment** - Use a test machine or virtual machine first
+3. **Create restore points** - Enable System Restore before major updates
+4. **Backup critical data** - Protect important files and configurations
+5. **Monitor execution** - Watch for errors or unexpected behavior
+6. **Keep logs** - Document what was run and when for troubleshooting

+### ⚖️ Legal Notice

+- This software is licensed under the MIT License (see [LICENSE](LICENSE))
+- Microsoft, Windows, PowerShell, Microsoft Store, and Winget are trademarks of Microsoft Corporation
+- Chocolatey is a trademark of Chocolatey Software, Inc.
+- No affiliation with or endorsement by Microsoft or Chocolatey is implied

 ---

 ## 🚀 Installation